+The ANC performs the configurations to the access network elements to establish connectivity service delivery to terminals through processing and propagation of control and configuration information of TE, SS, AR, NAs, BH, CIS, and NMS.
+Usually ANC acts as agent for the NMS to retrieve the information about the AN infrastructure, and to forward the base settings to network elements, which are provided by the NMS.

-ANC is defined in Section 6.3.
-If a central spectrum management entity is deployed in the ANC, it retrieves and stores the collected spectrum usage information of each NA and eventually provides assistance to NAs at boot-time to speed up or optimize the channel selection procedure in the NA.
+If a central spectrum management entity is deployed in the ANC, it retrieves and stores the collected spectrum usage information of each NA and eventually helps NAs at boot-time to speed up or optimize the channel selection procedure in the NA.

 In the case of operation in the TVWS, the ANC contains the function that is used to manage and control operations of TVWS-enabled NAs, such as setup, provisioning, and teardown in the authorized spectrum.
 The ANC also contains the functions to control spectrum sensing by the TEs, if available.
-The ANC also establishes a secure connection to the CIS in order to retrieve the geolocation specific spectrum usage information for its NAs and serving TEs.
+The ANC also establishes a secure connection to the CIS to retrieve the geolocation specific spectrum usage information for its NAs and serving TEs.

 The ANC may support the following functions for coexistence with primary services or other services in the authorized spectrum.
 (Support is not limited to these functions.)